 Implementation of the programs described in Mitigation Measure TRAN-1, in particular programs for carpool incentive and on-site lunch offerings, would reduce employee VMT associated with the winery.
-Assuming participation by 24 of the winery's 45 full-time employees in an on-site lunch program offered by the winery, and with daily trips for each full-time employee thereby reduced from 3.05 (using the County's trip generation factors) to 2, daily VMT generated by winery employees would be reduced by an estimated 385 miles per day.
-The employee carpool cash incentive program is estimated to reduce daily VMT by two percent as referenced in the traffic study (24), for another 55 miles per day.
-Anecdotally, the applicant's representative has observed higher participation rates in carpool incentive programs implemented by other wineries in the County, with employee participation rates of 15 to 40 percent, which translates to approximately 285 or more miles per day.
+Assuming participation by 24 half (22) of the winery's 45 full-time employees in an on-site lunch program offered by the winery, and with daily trips for each full-time employee thereby would be reduced from 3.05 (using the County's trip generation factors) to 2 2.5, and would exceed the adjusted benchmark of 2.62 trips per daydaily-VMT generated by winery employees would be reduced by an estimated 385 miles per day.
+The employee carpool cash incentive program is estimated to reduce daily VMT by two percent as referenced in the traffic study (24), for another 55 miles per day would further reduce VMT.
+Anecdotally, the applicant's representative has observed higher participation rates in carpool incentive programs implemented by other wineries in the County, with employee participation rates of at 15 to 40 percent, which translates to approximately 285 or more miles per day seven or more full-time employees, 21 daily trips, or a 0.4 daily employee trip reduction averaged across all 45 full-time employees.
 The combination of programs listed in Mitigation Measure TRAN-1, plus any additional programs proposed by the applicant, would reduce daily VMT by more than the estimated 400 miles that represents roughly 15 percent of the unmitigated project's daily VMT, consistent with County General Plan goals.
-While not quantified here, reduction of VMT and trips to and from the winery as a result of on-site amenities and employee carpool incentives would also reduce the increases in road congestion and associated air emissions generated by winery operations.
+While not quantified here, reduction of VMT and trips to and from the winery as a result of on-site amenities and employee carpool incentives would also reduce the increases in road congestion (LOS) and associated air emissions generated by winery operations.
 Implementation of Mitigation Measure TRAN-2 also supports utilization of an alternative mode of transportation to the automobile while providing a means for project consistency with countywide plans.